Naachiyaar: Plot

-Assistant Commissioner Naachiyaar (Jyothika) is a tough policewoman in Chennai who is put in charge of solving an underage rape case.
-She tracks down a heavily pregnant Arasi (Ivana), the victim, on the run from her uncle and his goons, who plan to get her an abortion.
+Assistant Commissioner Naachiyaar is a tough policewoman in Chennai who is put in charge of solving an underage rape case.
+She tracks down a heavily pregnant Arasi, the victim, on the run from her uncle and his goons, who plan to get her an abortion.
 Although Naachiyaar saves Arasi, her uncle and his friends escape and go into hiding.
-Meanwhile, Naachiyaar's colleague, Feroz, arrests the suspect, Kaathu (G.V.
-Prakash Kumar).
+Meanwhile, Naachiyaar's colleague, Feroz, arrests the suspect, Kaathu.
 He is then sent to a juvenile detention facility, where he recounts his story to one of the wardens, who is sympathetic towards him.

 Through flashbacks, we see how Kaathu and Arasi first met.
 Both are still teenagers from the slums, but they do not go to school and are forced to work to help support their respective families.
 Arasi works as a maid for wealthy families, while Kaathu does odd jobs for a living.
 One day, while her employers are away, Arasi invites Kaathu into the house where they (impulsively) make love.
 However, Arasi quickly regrets this and pushes Kaathu away, who leaves upset.

 Back in the present day, Arasi gives birth to a healthy baby boy, and Naachiyaar lets Arasi stay with her until the local government can ensure the mother and baby have a safe place to stay.
 However, DNA test results reveal that Kaathu is not the father of Arasi's child.
 Naachiyaar decides to keep this a secret from Arasi until they can investigate this case even further.

 Feroz arrests Arasi's uncle and manipulates him into leading them to a fake doctor who conducts illegal abortions.
 After Naachiyaar threatens him, the fake doctor reveals that one of his most powerful clients, a wealthy North India-based moneylender, Thangamani Prabhu, is the one who raped Arasi.
 One day, when Arasi was working alone at his home, the moneylender took advantage of her when she fainted.
 The elderly moneylender, who holds a powerful position in society, immediately calls the fake doctor who lies about it being safe despite him not using a condom, planning to blackmail the moneylender once Arasi becomes pregnant.

 Naachiyaar and Feroz go to the moneylender to arrest him, but are summoned back to their superior's office since the culprit is very wealthy and well-connected.
-After getting information about her suspension, Naachiyaar abducts and thrashes the moneylender late at night and castrates him publicly in the hotel reception.
-She then faces an enquiry and gets transferred, because the police department is afraid of facing bad press if action is taken against Naachiyaar, who gained immense popularity due to the case.
+After getting information about her suspension, Naachiyaar abducts and thrashes the moneylender late at night and castrates him at a dumpyard.
+She then faces an enquiry and is transferred because the police department fears bad press if action is taken against Naachiyaar, who gained immense popularity due to the case.
 She took the initiative to reunite Kaathu with Arasi.
 Her husband tells Kaathu the truth, but Naachiyaar refrains from revealing the truth to Arasi.

 Kaathu requests Naachiyaar not to reveal the truth to Arasi.
 As far as Kaathu is concerned, the baby boy is his, and he plans to make sure Arasi never learns the truth.
 The couple with the baby happily board a bus.